jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   all tests are still passing

-* I remove the variables because they are no longer used
+* I remove the commented lines

   .. code-block:: python
     :emphasize-lines: 2-5, 10-21